Vera School is an institution for life-long learning.

 There is no formal autism specific training course at any tertiary institution in the Western Cape.
-Our school has managed to obtain private funding to train our staff in essential autism specific approaches by external professionals in the field.
+The school constantly approach the private sector for funds to pay external professionals in the field to train our staff in essential autism specific approaches.
 We have devised a staff training model that empowers staff to implement acquired knowledge in a confident and responsible way.
 We see only limited value in training where a few staff members are exposed to input and then expected to bring about change.
 Staff training is continuous and extends to all sectors of our staff complement.
 It is regarded as crucial for quality service delivery.

 There is a formal in-house staff training slot for professional staff every week and training for other staff members at regular intervals.
 Sourcing funding for the more ambitious operations remains an annual priority.